Methods of Brand ProtectionArticle posted on

 - investments in brand development;

-- variety of tactical approaches for supporting the strategies concerning the priority lines of brand development;
+- variety of tactical approaches for supporting the strategies with respect to the priority lines of brand development;

 - recovery and promotion of the brand, including by means of returning to the initial positioning and values of the brand;